cms66/rpi-pycluster-trixie/README.md

 # rpi-pycluster-trixie
-Python setup and management for a home RPi cluster (Debian Trixie).
+Python setup and management for a home RPi cluster (64-bit Debian Trixie).

 ## Assumptions
 - Router is configured with reserved IP addresses.
 My example uses